daaa57150/QDScraper/README.md

 # QDScraper
-Quick and dirty rom scrapper for recalbox
+Quick and dirty rom scraper for recalbox
-Complements sselph's scrapper which uses rom hashes to find matches, I use the name of the rom.
+Complements sselph's scraper which uses rom hashes to find matches, I use the name of the rom.

 This is an early WIP, unusable unless you edit the code.